RNs Share the Pros and Cons of Being a Nurse

-The day of a nurse is often decided by the personalities and ailments of their patients.
+The day of a nurse depends on the personalities and ailments of their patients.
 Both factors can vary wildly.
-One day, you might be making rounds on patients and checking in on them, while another day you could be dealing with an emergency situation, helping a healthy patient check out or comforting a grieving family.
+One day, you might be making rounds on patients and checking in on them while another day, you could be dealing with an emergency situation, helping a healthy patient check out or comforting a grieving family.

 Not all patients will outwardly appreciate your hard work and dedication to their health.
-Many are dealing with stressful personal situations and that can lead to some unpleasant patient interactions.
+Many are dealing with stressful personal situations, and that can lead to some unpleasant patient interactions as they lash out.
 Dealing with difficult patients—and their families—is a fact of life in nursing.

 Pro: Being appreciated

-Though not everyone you interact with as a nurse is appreciative and friendly, remember that nurses are considered trustworthy and are appreciated by many.
+Though not everyone you interact with as a nurse is appreciative and friendly, remember that many people trust and appreciate nurses.

 “You can make someone’s day,” says Lund.
 She says she finds satisfaction when patients do take the time to acknowledge her work and express their gratitude.
 You’re a unique part of each patient’s health and wellness, and when the patient knows and appreciates that, what could be a better reward?